 A thirst is quenched

-Some days later, in Grand-Bassam, a kente weaver and a companion lounge under an open-faced shanty.
+In Grand-Bassam, a kente weaver and his companion lounge under an open-faced shanty.
 He speaks about his craft, learning it from his father and teaching it to his son.

 On a bleached loom